 I am not a doctor, and none of this should be construed as medical advice.
 Every person is different.
 Please consult your physician before doing any dietary changes.

 Carbohydrates are listed, along with protein and fat, as one of the three major “macronutrients.”
-Today, we will discuss exactly what happens when you eat carbohydrates from the very first bite.1 First, let us look at the nomenclature for the different kinds of carbohydrates.
+We will discuss exactly what happens when one eats carbohydrates from the very first bite.1 First, let us look at the nomenclature for the different kinds of carbohydrates.

 The simplest type of carbohydrate is the monosaccharide.
 There are many monosaccharides, but four are important dietarily: glucose,2 fructose, mannose, and galactose.
 Monosaccharides are the building blocks of all other carbohydrates: Di-, oligo-, and polysaccharides are made up of chains of monosaccharides.
 If you are interested in the full metabolic pathways involved in the metabolism of these sugars, there is a great diagram on WikiMedia Commons.
 We will ignore mannose and galactose, because they make up relatively little of dietary consumption and are similar enough to glucose metabolically speaking not to go into.

 A disaccharide consists of two monosaccharides chemically bound together.
 Sucrose (table sugar) is a disaccharide of one fructose and one glucose.
 Maltose is a disaccharide of two glucoses.
-Metabolically speaking, these disaccharides aren’t terribly different their monosaccharide constituents.
-Often stomach acid itself is strong enough to split disaccharides into their constituent parts.
+Metabolically speaking, the effects of disaccharides aren’t terribly different from the effects of each of the monosaccharide constituents.
+Often, stomach acid itself is strong enough to split disaccharides into their constituent parts.
 But enzymes exist in the small intestine and even the saliva to break them apart.
 In the case of maltose, the enzyme maltase cleaves it into two glucose molecules before the small intestine endothelial cells absorb the glucoses.
 Similarly, sucrase cleaves sucrose into one glucose and one fructose.